 Conference To Review Connecticut Business ClimateBusiness executives and economists are set to gather at a conference to review what's going well in Connecticut and what isn't.

 Some Connecticut Manufacturers To Hire, But Needing Qualified WorkersA Connecticut Business and Industry Association survey finds that about 22 percent of manufacturers in the state plan to increase their workforce more than 5-percent next year.

-Connecticut businesses are gathering today to review the state of the economy in Connecticut.
+Parsing Connecticut's Economy Connecticut businesses are gathering today to review the state of the economy in Connecticut.